James Douglas: Pianist, Composer, Recording Artist, Accompanist, Conductor and Organist.

 Lieder: Schubert (all song cycles) & 2 Piano Sonatas

-Travels in Music: Bruges, Brussels, Innsbruck, Salzburg, Venice, Vienna, Munich & Paris.
+Travels in Music: Bruges, Brussels, Innsbruck, Salzburg, Venice, Vienna, Munich, Paris and London.

 "Visions of Glory" (Cassette and Compact Disc) with music by James Douglas and words by David Adam, Words taken from his best selling book: 'The Edge of Glory,' a best-seller since 1985, (Cassette: Catalogue Number: ABZ 103C, CD: Catalogue Number: ABZ 121CD, Label: Caritas)